-480. Thesis and Artist Exhibit Production (5-9) (F, W, Sp) A guided independent studio class in the conceptualization, design, development and production of a gallery level exhibit.
+480R.
+Thesis and Artist Exhibit Production (3-9) (F, W, S) A guided independent studio class in the conceptualization, design, development and production of a gallery level exhibit.
 The exhibit will be mounted and displayed in the last semester of the student's program.
-(Prerequisite: BFA Standing and instructor's permission).
+(Prerequisites: BFA Standing and permission of instructor).